No Way Out (Puff Daddy album)

 No Way Out is the debut studio album by American rapper Puff Daddy.
-It was released on July 22, 1997 by Arista Records and Puff Daddy's Bad Boy Records.
-The album's crediting of "The Family" references the guest appearances from his label-mates and other artists, where Puff Daddy initially gained recognition through his public image and work as the founder of Bad Boy.

-Puff Daddy worked extensively with The Notorious B.I.G. and The Hitmen when creating the album, which saw a change in direction following the former's shooting and death a few months prior to release.
-This greatly affected Puff Daddy, which he expands upon on the album with a combination of aggressive and introspective lyrics, as well as with raw production to convey his varying emotional state before and after his friend’s death.
-Additional production was provided by Rashad Smith and Jaz-O, while the album contains features from The Notorious B.I.G., Busta Rhymes, Mase, Lil' Kim, Carl Thomas, Jay-Z, Black Rob, The LOX, Ginuwine, Twista, Foxy Brown, Faith Evans, and 112.
+It was released on July 22, 1997, through Arista Records and Puff Daddy's own Bad Boy Records.
+The album is credited to "Puff Daddy & the Family," with "the Family" referring to guest appearances from his signees at Bad Boy.
+Puff Daddy collaborated extensively with the Notorious B.I.G. and his production team the Hitmen during the making of the album.
+Its direction was heavily influenced by the murder of the Notorious B.I.G. months prior to its release.
+This tragic event had a profound impact on Puff Daddy, who channels both aggressive and introspective lyrics to convey an emotionally vulnerable state, capturing the before-and-after of his mentor's death.
+Additional production was contributed by Big Jaz, while the album features appearances from the Notorious B.I.G., as well as Busta Rhymes, Mase, Lil' Kim, Carl Thomas, Jay-Z, Black Rob, the LOX, Ginuwine, Twista, Foxy Brown, Faith Evans, and 112.